playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 ---
 {
 	title: "Introduction to TypeScript — What is TypeScript?",
-	description: "An introduction and explaination of what TypeScript is, is not, and what it's used for",
+	description: "An introduction and explanation of what TypeScript is, is not, and what it's used for",
 	published: '2019-09-26T05:12:03.284Z',
 	author: 'crutchcorn',
 	tags: ['typescript'],